metadatacenter/cedar-terminology-server/README.md

 At the project root folder:

     mvn install
-    cd cedar-terminology-server-play
+    cd cedar-terminology-server-application
-    mvn play2:run
+    java \
+          -Dkeycloak.config.path="$CEDAR_HOME/keycloak.json" \
+          -jar $CEDAR_HOME/cedar-terminology-server/cedar-terminology-server-application/target/cedar-terminology-server-application-*.jar \
+          server \
+          "$CEDAR_HOME/cedar-terminology-server/cedar-terminology-server-application/config.yml"

-By default, the services will be running at http://localhost:9000.
+By default, the services will be running at http://localhost:9004.

 ## Documentation

 This project uses the Swagger Framework (http://swagger.io/), which provides interactive documentation for the terminology server.
-The documentation is shown when opening the default page (http://localhost:9000).
+The documentation is shown when opening the default page (http://localhost:9004).

 Note: The 'dist' folder from the swagger-ui project has been copied to the 'public/swagger-ui' folder and a light customization was done using the instructions provided at [https://github.com/swagger-api/swagger-ui](https://github.com/swagger-api/swagger-ui)

-## IntelliJ IDEA 14 configuration

-Instructions on how to configure IntelliJ 14 to build and run this project are available [here] (https://github.com/metadatacenter/cedar-docs/wiki/Maven-Play-project-configuration-in-IntelliJ-IDEA-14).

 ## Questions